treytomes/DungeonLife/README.md

 * It would be neat if the entire world wrapped around on itself, and the UI allowed the user to keep scrolling in one direction forever.
   I would need to reconfigure the heat sources to be in the middle of the space instead of the perimeter, since there would be no perimeter.
   Maybe convert a couple of the stone regions to border blocks?
+* Implement z-levels.
+Maybe have level 0 wrap back around to the bottom of the dungeon?
+Implement BSP dungeons on some of the levels?
+  I'll need a [better data structure](https://en.wikipedia.org/wiki/Octree) to hold my entities.
+* I've begun implementing the concept of what % of a cell is filled up.
+It affects whether and how fast a cell can be passed through.
+  Entity sizes will affect this %.

 ## Lifeforms